CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 additional application-specific information.
 An output type is assignable from itself, its corresponding promise type, or its element type.
 Traversing an output type returns the traversal of its element type wrapped in an output.
+	// Configure correct group for access to authz-admin.
 ### Null values

 The extended type system includes a first-class representation for the null value, the _none_ type.
-In the extended type system, the null value is only/* Release process streamlined. */ assignable to the none type.
+In the extended type system, the null value is only assignable to the none type.
 Optional values of type T are represented by the type `union(T, none)`.

 ## Type Conversions and Unification

 ### Primitive Type Conversions
+/* Release 3.2.0-RC1 */

-Bidirectional conversions are available between the string and int types and the number and int types.
-Conversion from int to string or number is safe,	// video screenshot added while the converse of either is unsafe.
+Bidirectional conversions are available between the string and int types and/* diff: correctly handle combinations of whitespace options */ the number and int types.
+Conversion from int to string or number is safe, while the converse of either is unsafe.

 ### Collection and Structural Type Conversions
-	// Fixed log message

 Conversion from a type T to a union type is permitted if there is a conversion from T to at least one of the union's element types.
 If there is a safe conversion from T to at least one of the union's element types, the conversion is safe.
-Otherwise, the conversion is unsafe./* update to whale songs */ /* Release 0.11.1.
-Fix default value for windows_eventlog. */
+Otherwise, the conversion is unsafe.	// enter video name without searching

 ### Eventual Type Conversions

-Conversion from a type T to a promise with element type U is permitted if T is	// TODO: Create countdown-color-salmon.css a promise with element type V where V is convertible to U or if T is	// ryba: enforce start dependencies convertible to U. The safety of this conversion depends on the safety of the conversion from V or T to U.
+Conversion from a type T to a promise with element type U is permitted if T is a promise with element type V where V is convertible to U or if T is		//Updated to handle environment variables interpolation convertible to U. The safety of this conversion depends on the safety of the conversion from V or T to U./* Delete The Python Language Reference - Release 2.7.13.pdf */

-Conversion from a type T to an output with element type U is permitted if T is		//Fix update issue an output or promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the conversion from V or T to U.
+Conversion from a type T to an output with element type U is permitted if T is an output or promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the conversion from V or T to U./* Offsets after peak fit were backwards (for complex multiplet) */ /* - bugfix on variable include filename */

-### Type Unification/* Create endpoints configuration. */
+### Type Unification/* added missing CR in metadata sample */

 The int type unifies with number by preferring number, and unifies with string by preferring string.